 Admission for this program is on a first-qualified, first-registered basis and payment is required upon registration (by Visa or Mastercard.)
 You can start this program before you turn age 18 but will need to be 18 by the time you apply to become a licensed EMR with AcoP.

-Before you can register for the first course, EMRG-001 Emergency Response Fundamentals, you must email ConEdAdvising@sait.ca documented proof (scan of original transcripts, certificates, licences, etc.) that you meet the course prerequisites at least five business days before the start date of your selected course section.
+Before you can register for the first course, EMRG-001 Emergency Response Fundamentals, you must email ConEdAdvising@sait.ca documented proof (scan of original transcripts, certificates, licences, etc.) that you meet the course prerequisites at least seven days before the start date of your selected course section.
 EMRG-001 is a mandatory prerequisite for EMRG 003 Advanced Emergency Response and EMRG 102 ITLS Basic Provider.
 It is possible to complete this program in a four-to-six-month period.

 Upon successful completion of this program, participants will be able to: